mebsport/mebsport/README.md

 Hi, I’m Marcelus.
 I'm a High school student interested in computer sceince.
 So far I've worked on apps and games in unity and android studio using C# and Java and I've messed around in python a little.
-But I want to expand my programming knowledge and I'm teaching myself CSS, js, & html so I can get into web desing.
+But I want to expand my programming knowledge and I'm teaching myself CSS, js, & html so I can get into web design.
 Follow me if you're interested in following my journey and feel free to contact me if you want.

 SOCIALS
  - Instagram: https://www.instagram.com/mebsport/